 Warren and Mary Helen Corning

 Warren Holmes Corning was born on February 18, 1841, in Painesville, Ohio.
-The family moved to Cleveland in 1846, then moved to Newark, Ohio returning again to Cleveland in 1853.
+The family moved to Cleveland in 1846, then moved to Newark, Ohio returning to Cleveland in 1853.
 Corning graduated from Cleveland High School.
-On leaving school he went to work at the age of sixteen for the firm of Gordon, McMillan & Company, wholesale grocers.
-His three years there provided him with thorough and methodical business training.
+On leaving school, he went to work at the age of sixteen for the firm of Gordon, McMillan & Company, wholesale grocers.
+His three years there provided him with thorough and systematic business training.

 Corning married Mary Helen Wick on December 7, 1864.
-Mary was born May 24, 1841, in Youngstown, Ohio the daughter of Henry and Mary Sophia Wick.
-She was educated at Glendale College in Glendale, Ohio.
+Mary was born May 24, 1841, in Youngstown, Ohio, the daughter of Henry and Mary Sophia Wick.
+She received her education at Glendale College in Glendale, Ohio.
 Warren and Mary had six children: Leslie Solon born 1866, Henry Wick born on January 13, 1869, Mary Almira (Audenried) born on April 1, 1871, Adele (Chisholm) born on July 17, 1874, and Olive Payne (Pearson) born in 1882.

 Warren entered the distilling business in association with his father.
-Since Cleveland was remote from the grain belt where the business obtained its raw material, a plant was established in Peoria, Illinois with Corning as the manager, though he maintained his home in Cleveland.
-About 1887 he sold the Monarch Distilling Company of Peoria and retired from the distilling industry.
+Since Cleveland was remote from the grain belt where the company obtained its raw material, a plant was established in Peoria, Illinois, with Corning as the manager.
+However, he maintained his home in Cleveland.
+About 1887, he sold the Monarch Distilling Company of Peoria and retired from the distilling industry.

 Warren Corning died on September 3, 1899, at the age of 58 after a long illness.
-Mary Helen Corning lived until age 88 having died on September 12, 1929.
-Both are buried in Lake View Cemetery.
+Mary Helen Corning died on September 12, 1929, and buried alongside Warren in Lake View Cemetery.